vansh9/python_and_git/README.md

 - Similarly you can download the code from this remote repository to your local repository.
 (Pulling)
 - There are several important git commands that we would be practicing, so that you get familiarized with the basic workings of git.

-To start, download and install Git Bash in your Windows machine. https://git-scm.com/download/win
+To start, download and install Git Bash in your Windows machine.
+You can find it in [Download Git](https://git-scm.com/download/win)
-Follow the instructions [here](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows), making sure that in step 8, you select the following instead.
+Follow the instructions in [Git Installation](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows), making sure that in step 8, you select the following instead.
   In STEP 8 “Git from the command line and also from 3rd-party software”

 Once you have git set up, download and install Anaconda.